cristobal/experiment-trivy-false-positive-pnpm-types-packages/README.md

-# trivy-types-false-positive
+# trivy-false-positive-on-pnpm-types-packages
-Highlights false positive for trivy scan
+Highlights false positive for trivy scan for `@types/packages` when using pnpm.